justynjen/Mind-Body--Keto/blog/_posts/2017-07-24-meditation-and-its-role-in-your-keto-success.md

 After one month of fairly “Lazy Keto”, which is the method I advocate for the first month of starting a Keto program and which I will cover in my next blog post, I was down 14 pounds (~6.4 kgs)!
 I was seeing a number on my scale that I hadn’t seen in ages.
 As if that wasn’t reassuring enough, I also felt more in control of my life, emotions, hunger, cravings, and concentration than ever before.
 While the lifting of brain fog and reduction in hunger are common side effects of the diet itself, I believe the rest had more to do with my twice-daily 15-minute meditation sessions.

+### &nbsp;

-9 WAYS MEDITATION HAS SHAPED MY LIFE IN THE PAST YEAR
+### 9 WAYS MEDITATION HAS SHAPED MY LIFE IN THE PAST YEAR

+&nbsp;

 Now that I have been practicing daily meditation for over a year, I can identify specific ways that it has helped me on my journey to successfully and easily achieve my weightloss and emotional health goals:

-1. My automatic response to a stressful situation is no longer to reach for food, but to take deep breaths and/or a mini one-or-two-minute meditation break.
-I love that I have been able to so drastically change my methods for self-soothing!
+1. **My automatic response to a stressful situation is no longer to reach for food, but to take deep breaths and/or a mini one-or-two-minute meditation break.** I love that I have been able to so drastically change my methods for self-soothing!

-2. I have a much more communicative relationship with my own body.
-My ability to identify sources of pain, inflammation, and water retention has been super-honed, and it is much easier for me to identify helpful remedies, as well.
+2. **I have a much more communicative relationship with my own body.** My ability to identify sources of pain, inflammation, and water retention has been super-honed, and it is much easier for me to identify helpful remedies, as well.

-3. I generally notice how my body reacts to different types of foods within minutes instead of wondering where any sort of extra energy or malaise comes from hours later.
+3. **I generally notice how my body reacts to different types of foods within minutes** instead of wondering where any sort of extra energy or malaise comes from hours later.

-4. My car rides are no longer fraught with stress or anger because my tolerance for minor annoyances has risen dramatically.
-In other words, I have tamed my cortisol response!
+4. **My car rides are no longer fraught with stress or anger because my tolerance for minor annoyances has risen dramatically.** In other words, I have tamed my cortisol response!

-5. My relationships in real life are more joyful and full of love because I enjoy the shared moments exactly as they are in the present.
+5. **My relationships in real life are more joyful and full of love** because I enjoy the shared moments exactly as they are in the present.

-6. Life is happier.
-I am kinder and gentler with myself and I am much less likely to compare myself to others.
+6. **Life is happier.** I am kinder and gentler with myself and I am much less likely to compare myself to others.
 It’s a huge relief to be on my OWN journey instead of trying to recreate somebody else’s!

-7. I worry less about the future and spend a lot less time dwelling on the past, instead focusing on and reveling on my life right now.
+7. **I worry less about the future and spend a lot less time dwelling on the past**, instead focusing on and reveling on my life right now.
 This is unbelievably helpful in reducing anxiety.

-8. Meditation brings me the calm and strength to stay focused on my goals, and I no longer get tempted by short-term pleasures that previously used to plague me – like french fries!
+8. **Meditation brings me the calm and strength to stay focused on my goals**, and I no longer get tempted by short-term pleasures that previously used to plague me – like french fries!

-9. It has helped me become a champ at setting healthy boundaries, as I first got to practice with MYSELF by repeatedly setting aside “me time” during which I would put my phone into airplane mode and put my own needs first for once, if only for 15 minutes at a time.
+9. **It has helped me become a champ at setting healthy boundaries**, as I first got to practice with MYSELF by repeatedly setting aside “me time” during which I would put my phone into airplane mode and put my own needs first for once, if only for 15 minutes at a time.

+&nbsp;

-IT’S ALL ABOUT #9…
+### IT’S ALL ABOUT #9…

+&nbsp;

 This is the biggest one, guys.
 I was trained from a very young age that the fulfillment of my own needs only came AFTER everybody else’s were taken care of.
 It is honestly part of what made me such a stellar and adaptable chef, so I no longer look at this schooling in a negative light.
 I do understand my past behaviors a lot better, though.